The Day/Age Theory of Creation

 - Genesis 1:3-5

 The next event recorded is the creation of light.
-In the same way that Genesis separates the creation of the basic elements from the final form (i.e. time-space-matter, energize these into form and movement) the creation of light follows the same pattern.
+In the same way that Genesis separates the creation of the basic elements from the final form (i.e. time-space-matter, energized into form and movement) the creation of light follows the same pattern.

 1. Light (elements for light) is created